Justin-Bento/portfolio-site/src/content/projects/project-7.md

 ---
-title: Portfolio Website v3
+title: Personal Website v3
-description: Portfolio Website v3 Dashboard is a comprehensive web application designed to empower cryptocurrency enthusiasts with tools to manage and optimize their digital asset portfolios.
+description: Personal Website v3 Dashboard is a comprehensive web application designed to empower cryptocurrency enthusiasts with tools to manage and optimize their digital asset portfolios.
 publishDate: 'Jan 10 2024'
 isFeatured: true
 seo: